How to Open a Business Checking Account Online with No ChexSystems

 Payment Apps

-That’s where a prepaid debit card can come in handy.
+That’s where a prepaid debit card can be beneficial.
 You can add cash to the debit card in person, then link that card to your payment app to make payments.
-This will cover you for those situations where you need to send money to a friend or you want to buy something online without giving your debit card number.
+This will cover you for those situations where you need to send money to a friend, or you want to buy something online without giving your debit card number.

 Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank N.A. or Stride Bank, N.A.; Members FDIC.
 Credit Builder card issued by Stride Bank, N.A.